protesilaos/my-website/_interpretations/2022-07-01-memphis-sweet-paradox.md

 Sometimes the right answer is given by our feelings.
 At others by our aesthetic inclinations.
 And others still by our instincts or "gut feelings".
 Reason is part of a wider system.
-It is important, though it cannot be the only one that matters, for it cannot exist in isolation.
-We exist as our fully fledged humans, not as a decontextualised mind, or spirit, or whatnot.
-To focus on one aspect is to remain oblivious to their totality, the emergent reality of the interplay between all our facets.
+It is important, though it cannot be the only one that matters, for it cannot stand in isolation.
+We exist as fully fledged humans, not as a decontextualised mind, or spirit, or whatnot.
+To focus on one aspect is to remain oblivious to their totality: the emergent reality of the interplay between all our facets.
 Once we accept the multi-faceted-ness of our humanity, we no longer think that the aforementioned paradox exists.

 With those granted, let me tell you what I think about this song's lyrics.
 The "paradox" hinted at therein is three-fold: